 The extent of the impact of the coronavirus ("COVID-19") outbreak on the financial performance of the ELNY's investments will depend on future developments, including the duration and spread of the outbreak and related advisories and restrictions and the impact of COVID-19 on the financial markets and the overall economy, all of which are highly uncertain and cannot be predicted.
 If the financial markets and/or the overall economy are impacted for an extended period, ELNY's investment results may be materially adversely affected.

 Note 9: Subsequent Events

-Subsequent events have been reviewed through July 30, 2020, the date which ELNY's audited Financial Statements were available to be issued.
+Subsequent events have been reviewed through July 19, 2021, the date which ELNY's audited Financial Statements were available to be issued.
+And no material events are noted.